experiandataquality/aperture-data-studio-sdk/README.md

                 if (processorContext.isInteractive()) {
                     ...
 ```

+#### Evaluator
+OutputColumnManager.onValue() accept 2 types of evaluators.
+1. `OutputColumnManager.onValue(MY_OUTPUT_COLUMN, rowIndex -> CELL_OUTPUT)`
+   LongFunction evaluator accepts long-valued row index and return the computed value of the specified column.

+1. `OutputColumnManager.onValue(MY_OUTPUT_COLUMN, (rowIndex, outputCellBuilder)  -> outputCellBuilder.build)`
+BiFunction evaluator accepts long-valued row index along with the outputCellBuilder
+so that cell style and computed value of the specified column can be defined.

+Do note that cells are evaluated in parallel.
+There is no guarantee the sequence of the evaluation.
+When displaying step result in grid, the evaluator will only be executed when the cell is visible.

 #### Progress bar handling
 Progress bar is used to indicate the progress of the custom step execution.
 It can be set using `progressChanged()` and the code snippet is as shown below: